tap349/tap349.github.io/_posts/2017-11-25-react-native-updating-component.md

   1. <https://github.com/reactjs/react-redux/blob/master/docs/api.md#arguments>

-  `connect`ed component is subscribed to Redux store updates: any time store is updated, `mapStateToProps()` is called.
+  connected component is subscribed to Redux store updates: any time store is updated, `mapStateToProps()` is called.

 - `forceUpdate()` is called